guusj/books/Warbreaker_BrandonSanderson.md

 He hesitated. _She wasn’t offering food, was she?_
 Siri smiled again.
 He flushed. _I feel like such an idiot.
 There is so much that everyone else understands intrinsically.
 Yet I have only the stories of a children’s book to guide me.
 I’ve read them so often that it’s hard to separate myself—and the way I view them—from the child I was when I first read them._
 He began to erase furiously.
-She sat up then laid a hand on his arm.
+She sat up, then laid a hand on his arm.
 _I know that there are things I’m missing_, he wrote. _Things that embarrass you, and I have guesses.
 I am not a fool.
 And yet, I get frustrated.
 With your flirtation and sarcasm—both behaviors where you apparently act opposite to what you want—I fear that I will never understand you._
 He stared with frustration at his board, wiping cloth held in one hand, charcoal in the other.
 The fire cracked quietly in the fireplace, throwing waves of overbright yellow against his clean-shaven face.
 “I’m sorry,” she said, scooting closer to him.
 She wrapped her arms around his elbow, laying her head against his upper arm.
 He actually didn’t seem that much bigger than she, now that she was used to it.
 There had been men back in Idris who had stood as much as six and a half feet tall, and Susebron was only a few inches taller than that.
 Plus, because his body was so perfectly proportioned, he didn’t seem spindly or unnatural.
 He was normal, just bigger.